wwnp/lara-app/README.md

 comments:
 autoscroll comments
-chaining comments like in board and highlight it
+chaining comments like aboard and highlight it if answer

 =====================
 admin